CodeJawn/karakeep-companion/README.md

 - 🔍 **Real-time Search** - Instantly filter bookmarks as you type
 - 🖱️ **Drag & Drop** - Reorder lists to your preference
 - 📱 **Responsive** - Works beautifully on desktop, tablet, and mobile
-- 🚀 **Fast** - SQLite WASM runs entirely in your browser
+- 🔌 **API Integration** - Connects directly to KaraKeep via API
-- 🔒 **Privacy-First** - Your data never leaves your device
+- 🔒 **Privacy-First** - Uses your own KaraKeep instance and API key

 ## Quick Start with Docker

 ### Prerequisites
 - Docker and Docker Compose installed
-- Access to your KaraKeep `db.db` file through a docker volume
+- A running KaraKeep instance
+- Your KaraKeep API key (get it from KaraKeep settings)

 ### Using Pre-built Image